-The effects of the COVID-19 pandemic has left teachers, parents and students exhausted and weary.
-Yet, every teacher I’ve had the privilege to speak with wears their superhero cape and mentions wanting to be there for their students to deliver the best possible learning.
+Even under the best conditions, teaching can be difficult and stressful.
+Still, every teacher I’ve had the privilege of speak with wears their superhero cape and mentions wanting to be there for their students to deliver the best possible learning.

 Well, I want to be there for you, too, and urge you to take care of yourself because, if you want to give your best, you need to be at your best.
 Plus, you can model self-care for your students.